arcebald/Tic-Tac-Toe/README.md

 - As a user, I should not be able to continue playing once I win, lose, or tie
 - As a user, I should be able to play the game again without refreshing the page

+## What's left?
+- Integrating a smart AI for the second player...